 Some cats have mixed eye colors, like one blue eye and one green eye.
 In that case, Dr. Lyons says a hearing impairment may happen in just one ear, particularly on the side of the face with the blue eye.

-Like human babies, all kittens are born with blue eyes.
+Like some human babies, all kittens are born with blue eyes that can change color later on.
 The hue begins to change to the kitten’s true eye color at around 6 or 7 weeks of age.
 The iris’ melanocytes — pigment that gives the cat’s eye its adult coloration — develops once the eye is sufficiently mature.

 If you want to know if a cat with blue eyes is deaf, stand back several feet behind her and clap or make another loud noise.
 If your cat reacts and looks toward you, she probably isn’t deaf, at least in both ears.
 Cats feel non-auditory vibrations very well though, so stand on the other side of the room to allow enough space, Dr. Lyons says.